SuperOfficeDocs/superoffice-docs/docs/en/email/mail-link/learn/archive-as-request.md

 ## Add a message to an existing request

-1. Select the email(s) you would like to archive.
-If you select more than one email, the procedure below is repeated for each email.
+1. Select the emails you would like to archive.
+If you select more than one email, the steps below are repeated for each email.
-2. Click the **Archive email** button on the toolbar, and **Create request** from the dropdown.
+2. Select **Archive email** > **Create request** on the toolbar.
 3. In the **Archive as request** dialog, select **Add message to existing request**.
 4. In the search field, type the ID or the beginning of the title of the request.
-5. Press **ENTER** or click the button with the magnifying glass to start the search.
+5. Press ENTER or click the button with the magnifying glass to start the search.
 The requests matching your search criteria appear in the **Select request to add this message to** field.
 6. Select the request you would like to add the email to.
 7. Check the **Remove from inbox** box if you would like to remove the email from the inbox and move it to the **Deleted items** folder in your mail client after it is successfully archived in SuperOffice Service.
 8. Click **OK**.
 A message appears to confirm that the request is updated.
 If the request had been closed earlier, it is now reactivated.